Match Officer - School Competitions QLD

 OUR IDEAL TEAM MEMBER

-Worried you might not have the AFL knowledge for this role?
-No problem, you provide the passion, we’ll provide the training and support.
-We are after people who are:
+Worried you might not have the AFL knowledge for this role, no problem, you provide the passion – we’ll provide the training and support.
+We’re after people who are:

 - Knowledge of Community Football environment preferable